Daniel787/UTDesign-Tool-Crib-Backend/API.md

     },...
 ]
 ```
-For status == "Available", all columns afterwards have null value.
+For status == "Available" or "Deleted", all columns afterwards have null value.
+Note that searching tool_id "333" will also search for "-333" to find lazy-deleted tools.
 Note that the JSON is always an array, whether zero, one or many tools match the search criteria.

 Failure Response : Status `400` Bad Request and errcode in response: